Prince Philip Fast Facts

 Birth date: June 10, 1921

-Birthplace: Corfu, Greece
+Birth place: Corfu, Greece

 Birth name: Prince Philip of Greece